Pizza Crust Tips

 Are you having trouble with your pizza dough?
 Let’s tackle some common crust issues and find solutions to make your homemade pizzas perfect every time.

 One of the most frustrating problems is dealing with dough elasticity.
 If your dough is too elastic, it can be challenging to shape and stretch properly.
-To troubleshoot this issue, try reducing the amount of water in your recipe or adding more flour.
+Try reducing the water in your recipe or adding more flour to troubleshoot this issue.
 This will help create a firmer and less stretchy dough, making it easier to work with.